tanerim/ts_tokenizer/README.md

 ```

 **lines** : Maintains the structure of the input text, with each line's tokens grouped together.
+Please note that "line" is defined with end-of-line markers.

 ```python
 from ts_tokenizer.tokenizer import TSTokenizer